 This page displays the upcoming and past meetings of the NihiL seminar.
-The meetings take place biweekly, usually on Tuesday at 16:00 in the ILLC seminar room F1.15 in Science Park 107 and online.
-If you would like to attend a particular session online or to be added to the mailing list please contact Søren Brinck Knudstorp.
-The seminar meetings alternate with the meetings of New Trends in Formal Semantics reading group.
+The meetings take place usually on Friday at 16:00 in the ILLC seminar room F1.15 in Science Park 107 and online.
+If you would like to attend a particular session online or to be added to the mailing list please contact Sonia Ramotowska.
+The seminar meetings alternate with the meetings of the Discourse in Philosophy (DIP) Colloquium lecture series.
+To subscribe to the mailing list of the DIP Colloquium please visit this website.

 Abstract: The goal of this work is to explore the properties of epistemic might and its interaction with knowledge and belief in multi-agent scenarios.
 Analogous to the predicate of taste, epistemic might is argued to be sensitive to an agent’s perspectives.
 In a multi-agent setting, the perspective-sensitivity could potentially reshape our conventional understanding of epistemic might.
 For example, epistemic contradictions may disappear in a dialogue environment, and factive inferences for know-might sentences are valid only under specific constraints.
 To tackle these issues, we propose a framework that merges BSEL models—an epistemic variant of BSML—and a two-dimensional semantics for Epistemic Friendship Logic (Seligman et al., 2011, 2013).
 The resulting model bring the locality of epistemic might and a mechanism of perspective shifting together to model the perspective sensitivity.
 In addition, the knower(s) of an might-claim can be explicitly represented in the model.
 Through this point, we can more deeply distinguish between a believe-might sentence and a know-might sentence.
 This is a joint work with Maria Aloni and Fenrong Liu.